DeveloperDunne/sports-snaps_frontend/README.md

 ## Credits

 ### Code
-The CI walkthrough (Moments) was leaned on and relied upon heavily in this project due to time restraints and there are still some remnants of legacy code within.
+The CI walkthroughs (DRF Rest Framework API & Moments) were leaned on and relied upon heavily in this project due to time restraints, there are still some remnants of legacy code within.
 As I was really pushed for time to complete the project I used the CI code and initial styling as a base before implementing my own custom features and styles.

 I created a Contact model where users can contact the admin if equired by filling out a form and also added a category feature.